axelrothing/axelrothing/README.md

 - 👋 Hi, I’m Axel Rothing
-- 👀 I’m interested in python development and I'm very into making GUI's with Customtkinter
+- 👀 I’m interested in AI development with Python
-- 🌱 I’m currently doing many different python projects
+- 🌱 I’m currently working on Jarvis, a AI voice assistant with a modern UI and features powered by GPT and Elevenlabs TTS
 - 📫 How to reach me - axelrothing@icloud.com

 <!---